chamindudilshanjayasinghe/python_exercise_1/README.md

-# Lab 2 – Python Programming (GIK29B)
+# Lab Exercise – Python Programming
-Dalarna University – Python- and R-programming (7.5 Credits)
+Python- and R-programming (7.5 Credits)

 ## 📌 Overview
 This repository contains my solutions for **Lab 2** of the course.